Metamorphosis in the Classroom

 Senior Program Manager

 Creative Art Works’ programs are made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
 Creative Art Works’ school-based programs also receive support from the Cornelia T. Bailey Foundation.
-This program was made possible in part by the New York City Department of Youth & Community Development and the Digital Inclusion and Literacy Initiative in partnership with the NYC Council and Council Member Diana Ayala.
+This program was made possible, in part by the New York City Council and its Digital Inclusion and Literacy Initiative, in partnership with Council Members Diana Ayala and Elsie Encarnacion.

 Paola GonzalezComment